 If the UE has been provisioned default UE credentials, then these should contain enough information for finding the DCS i.e. if the UE provides such information to the network (e.g. the ON), the network should be able to find the DCS.
 At DCS discovery, the network also should verify that the DCS is authorized or trusted by the ON.

 If the UE is not provisioned with any default UE credentials, then it is not possible to make the UE "uniquely identifiable and verifiably secure" i.e. there is no way to authenticate the UE and there is in such case no need for any DCS.

+The onboarding SNPN may use the Default UE credentials provided by the UE as part of the registration procedure to determine the DCS identity.

+Default UE credentials is assumed to include UE onboarding identity.
+Such UE onboarding identity type may be, for instance, in the form of SUCI as specifed in TS 33.501 clause 6.12.2.
+Home Network Identifier is included in SUCI.
+The UE does not conceal the Home Network Identifier.
+The exact details for UE onboarding identity such as type, format, for instance NAI format, or protection scheme are subject to SA3 decision.

+In specific, critical SNPN deployments, where the DCS is also locally deployed, the onboarding SNPN may be locally provisioned the required DCS identity information and it may desirable for onboarding SNPN not to rely on such information provided by the UE at initial access.

+Until SA3 has determined whether primary authentication is required during initial access, it is premature to omit an option for a lightweight registration procedure without primary authentication.

 It is proposed to complete the conclusion and remove the associated EN.